-(D1) Checking ring axioms.
+- (D1) Checking ring axioms.
 Determine which of the following sets R is a ring under the given addition and multiplication.
-For each ring, determine whether it is (i) commutative, (ii) an integral domain, and (iii) a field.
+For each ring, determine whether it is (i) commutative and (ii) a field. - (a) The set R of 2×2 real matrices (under matrix addition/multiplication) given by